Allyse500/cookie_dough2/README.md

 https://www.youtube.com/watch?v=oYGhoHW7zqI&t=133s
 https://www.youtube.com/watch?v=-RCnNyD0L-s&t=1799s

-I used w3schools to find how to prepare a color picker, make a file upload prompt and to make a time display.
+I used w3schools to find how to prepare a color picker, make a file upload prompt, make a drop down button and to make a time display.
 ## License
 I do not approve of anyone taking the entirety of this code verbatum with its theme to prepare a public website.
 I do think it is fine, however, for other developers to use this code as a template to learn how to prepare similar apps (including for publishing).